derricknguyen12/leagueoflegendsbanrates/README.md

   frameborder="0"
 ></iframe>

 Since the p-value is less than the 0.05 significance level, we reject the null hypothesis.
 Thus, the missingness of banned champions depends on the league column.
+This means that teams in different leagues may have a higher probability to not ban champions.

 #### Ban Missingness on Result
 The second permutation test that we are performing is on bans and result.